 World Down Syndrome Day is 21 March.
 Swipe left to meet some folks worth celebrating!

-For the 14th year running, Down Syndrome Association (Singapore) will be celebrating World Down Syndrome Day with a goal of raising awareness of the abilities of persons with Down syndrome, while also advocating for equal rights for them.
+In 2019, Down Syndrome Association (Singapore) celebrated World Down Syndrome Day with a goal of raising awareness of the abilities of persons with Down syndrome, while also advocating for equal rights for them.

-This year’s Singapore event on Saturday 16 March 2019 at Our Tampines Hub had the theme “Leave No One Behind”.
-This is meant to highlight the lack of understanding within the community about the potential of persons with Down syndrome, as well as the importance for everyone to come together, embrace differences and walk alongside persons with Down syndrome towards a caring and inclusive society.
+This year had the theme “Leave No One Behind,” meant to highlight the lack of understanding within the community about the potential of persons with Down syndrome, as well as the importance for everyone to come together, embrace differences and walk alongside persons with Down syndrome towards a caring and inclusive society.

 Click through our gallery to meet four Singaporeans who’ve benefited from DSA(S)’s ever-expanding programmes — which now start with early intervention for babies and include a dedicated Infant and Toddler Programme.

 If you’re not inspired by 14-year-old Anna Ow – a Secondary student who passed the PSLE in 2017 – then we don’t know what to tell you!
 You can also read on for an interview with Moses Lee, Executive Director of Down Syndrome Association (Singapore) to find out more about the important work they do, plus key info about the government’s new special education requirements in 2019.

 How have DSA(S)’s programmes and services evolved over time to cope with the changing needs and demands of the local Down Syndrome Community?